NASCAR 3D: The IMAX Experience

 While a small amount of the film uses archival TV broadcast footage of NASCAR races from the past, several scenes were filmed with IMAX cameras at actual NASCAR Winston Cup Series races during the 2003 season.
 Other racing scenes, which did not take place during actual races, had cameras on, or in the race cars, or on the track.
 The film was advertised to be sponsored by AOL for Broadband.
-The #30 Winston Cup Series Chevrolet Monte Carlo race car of Jeff Green– which was primarily sponsored by AOL during the 2003 season– is prominently featured in various shots of the film, as well as its promotional material.
+The #30 Winston Cup Series Chevrolet Monte Carlo race car of Jeff Green and then later Steve Park– which was primarily sponsored by AOL during the 2003 season– is prominently featured in various shots of the film, as well as its promotional material.
 In the 2004 Cup Series season, the same car, then-driven by Johnny Sauter, had a special design to promote the film at the March 7 race at Las Vegas Motor Speedway, and once more at the May 2 race at Infineon Raceway.

 A soundtrack released alongside the film consisted of licensed songs and its original score by Eric Colvin.
 Some time after its original run at IMAX theaters, NASCAR 3D was released on DVD, and included bonus features, such as a compilation of close finishes in the history of NASCAR's top three racing divisions- the Winston Cup Series, the Busch Series, and the Craftsman Truck Series.